 - Best Overall Unit: The best overall unit will be determined by point totals for Golden Axe, Golden Spoon, Spirit Stick, Best Campsite Inspection, Best Skit, and the Field Competitions.
 Additional points will be awarded for proper uniform attire, proper formations, Scout Spirit and punctuality at assemblies and vespers. - Golden Axe: See general rules below. - Golden Spoon: See general rules below.
-Additional guidelines will be published at the March 2019 roundtable. - Spirit Stick: Camporee staff will rate the unit with the most Scout Spirit over the weekend and the winner will be awarded the Spirit Stick.
+Additional guidelines will be published at the March 2020 roundtable. - Spirit Stick: Camporee staff will rate the unit with the most Scout Spirit over the weekend and the winner will be awarded the Spirit Stick.
 A Scout is helpful, friendly, courteous and kind in spirit. - Best Campsite Inspection: See complete rules below. - Best Skit Award: This is the award for best overall skit/song by a patrol/troop at the Saturday evening campfire.
-ALL SKITS & SONGS must be PRE-APPROVED by District Commissioner Robert Allen. - Field Competitions: See below for complete rules for Chariot Race, Egg Toss, Knot-Tying Relay, and Tent Pitching competitions.
+ALL SKITS & SONGS must be PRE-APPROVED by District Commissioner Robert Allen. - Field Competitions: See below for complete rules for the competitions.